Weixy21/ABNet/README.md

 eBQP is a quadratic program (QP) solver that gives the closed-form solution of a QP, which shows superior performance and stability compared to existing solvers (such as QPFunction in qpth from OptNet).
 The comparison results are shown in the paper.

-eBQP only considers inequality constraints of a QP (most CBF-based methods are based in this form) in the form:
+eBQP only considers inequality constraints of a QP (most CBF-based methods are based in this form) in the form (an equality constraint can be transformed into two inequality constraints):

-min_x 1/2 x^THx + F^Tx
+min_x (1/2 x^THx + F^Tx)

 s.t.
 Ax <= b

 where

-H - dimension of nBatch x q x q (dimension of x is q)
+H - dimension: (nBatch, q, q) (dimension of x is q)

-F - dimension of nBatch x q
+F - dimension: (nBatch, q)

-A - dimension of nBatch x n_constriants x q
+A - dimension: (nBatch, nConstraints, q)

-b - dimension of nBatch x n_constraints
+b - dimension: (nBatch, nConstraints)

 Usage of eBQP:
 ```